ylu1997/ylu1997.github.io/Only3000/Readme.md

 This is an implementation of a specific __error-correcting code__ \(Substitution + Insertion + Deletion\).
 The error correction method used is to generate a code table in advance, with a large enough editing distance between each code pair, and then determine the correct one by one-to-one comparison.
 However, due to the competition period and requirements, we did not give a perfect implementation.

 This work may seem naive, but the results can be amazing.
 A few days before I was about to participate in the defense, I searched the code table through a refined Levenshtein function and found that a code table with strong performance could exceed the result of the first place.
 But unfortunately, there were no more running chance at this time.
 Later, I thought of more optimization methods.
 If they are all implemented, the performance will be very exciting.

+In this folder, I hope to build a toolkit to serve the related needs of DNA storage.